Challenge level: 3 out of 5

 Our ride today will take us to the historic town of Talabgaon.
 This area is steeped in the ancient culture of Rajasthan, rich in music and dance, with its own distinct style that plays a major part of the local traditions and celebrations.
 Tonight, we have the awesome opportunity to stay at the 200-year-old Talabgaon Castle.

 We have a stunning cycle route today, which leads us through more of Rajasthan’s charming countryside and vibrant towns, until we eventually reach our hotel in Dausa.
 Not unlike the other cities we see on this challenge, Dausa boasts archaeological significance and spectacular buildings.
-The city, which was the first capital of this region is now a silent spectator of the bygone glory with an old fort in one side and small havelis dotted all over the terrain.
+The city, which was the first capital of this region, is now a silent spectator of the bygone glory, with an old fort and small havelis (town houses) dotted all over the terrain.

 We start with a short transfer away from the traffic and then commence our final day of cycling!
 This takes us to our finish line in the lush district of Ramgarh, where were we enjoy a mini celebration over lunch.
 Filled with a brilliant sense of achievement, we transfer to the colourful capital of Rajasthan, Jaipur, which is popularly known as the “Pink City” due to its rose-tinted architecture.
 We overnight in Jaipur.

 We have a full day to explore the sights and sounds in the city of Jaipur.
 In the heart of the old city, lies the City Palace, an incredibly well-preserved and interesting palace to explore, with museums and artefacts.
 Jaipur is the place to shop until you drop, you cannot beat its variety.
 You can browse the Johari Bazaar for everything from local handicrafts to precious and semi-precious gems to unique textile prints.
 Tonight, we have a special dinner to celebrate our achievements and have our final night’s rest in India.